This post may contain affiliate links. Read the full disclosure

 Situated on the southwestern tip of Victoria, Cape Otway is one of the best places to visit in the state.
 Located along the winding Great Ocean Road, a scenic ocean-front drive, Cape Otway is known for its lush rainforest, expansive beaches and diverse wildlife.

 Enclosed within the Great Otway National Park, Cape Otway is one of the best places to see some of Australia’s most iconic native animals, including koalas, kangaroos, wallabies, and even whales who migrate along the shore in Spring.
-This is a great opportunity to practice your wildlife photography.

 Escape into nature and start your visit at Maits Rest Rainforest Trail, a 30-minute boardwalk loop that is lined with huge ferns, moss-covered roots and 300-year-old trees.